Lumbar Puncture Under Fluoroscopy

 - You will either lie on your side with your knees bent, or on your stomach with a small pillow beneath your lower abdomen.

 - A local anesthetic (pain-relieving medication) will be injected into the area on your back.
-You may feel a slight burning sensation.
+You may feel a slight burning sensation that lasts only seconds.

-- When the area is numb, a hollow needle is inserted in the lower back between the two lumbar vertebrae.
+- When the area is numb, a hollow needle is inserted in the lower back between two lumbar vertebrae.
 This sometimes causes pressure, but pain will be limited by the anesthetic.

-- The spinal canal is penetrated, and fluid is collected or medication is injected.
+- The spinal canal is penetrated, and fluid is collected and/or medication is injected.
 The spinal cord is not touched by the needle during the test.

 - You may feel some discomfort or have a minor headache at the end of the procedure.

 - You will lie on your back for 30-60 minutes, depending on the nature of the procedure.

 - A blood sample may be taken from a vein in your arm and tested, along with the spinal fluid, in the laboratory.

 You will be monitored in Radiology Recovery for 30-60 minutes.
 At that time, the Radiology nurse will discuss post-procedure instructions with you.
 You will be provided with a written form of these instructions.
 Please follow these instructions at home.